joeyheo/joeyheo/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Welcome to my GitHub
 Hi.
 My name is Joey, and I'm an undergraduate student at __ University studying Computer Science.
-I'm interested in pursuing a career in Software Engineering, and Aerospace Engineering.
+I'm interested in pursuing a career in Software Engineering and Aerospace Engineering.
 Please feel free to reach out to me at heojoey2004@gmail.com.

 # I have experience with
 <p align="center">